Schraiber/quant_trait_coalescent/README.md

 For more details about the underlying theory, please see

-Schraiber, J. G. and Landis M. L. Sensitivity of quantitative traits to mutational effects and number of loci.
+Schraiber, J. G. and Landis, M. L. Sensitivity of quantitative traits to mutational effects and number of loci.
 (link when available)